bhemen/usdt/README.md

 On Ethereum, USDT is implemented as an ERC-20 contract, but it has significant additional functionality beyond the minimum specified by the [ERC-20 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).

 This repository is provided to aid in analysis of the on-chain use of USDT.
 If you are considering *using* USDT, please read the [terms of service](https://tether.to/en/legal/).
+Although it's not stated explicitly in the Terms of Service, Tether also says you [cannot withdraw in amounts under 100,000](https://tether.to/es/fees/).

 ## Contract overview